Get instant quote

 14. Take advantage of economies of scale

-In CNC machining, order quantity strongly influences unit price.
+In CNC machining, order quantity strongly affects unit price.
 Start-up costs are relatively high, so at low volumes they make up a large share of the cost per part.
 As volume increases, these fixed costs are spread across more parts, reducing the unit cost.

 To minimize cost: